happypeter/happypeter.github.com/_posts/2010-1-17-how-to-learn-english.md

 had been kept really busy for programming and I did not have enough time for English study.

+I was scared, since if you do not have enough for English, you start to forget things.
+I thought I might lost all I had achieved till then.
+So it was kind of life or death moment for my English Learning.
+So I made a big decision, and I throwed away all my programming books in Chinese, and uninstalled Chinese input on my PC.
+That was a pretty crazy action I took, a big leap of faith, but it turned out to be really rewarding for my life and career.
+Until now, I still do not have Chinese input on my computer:)

-## The wrong way to learn
+## Trap to avoid
-In all my six years middle school life, everybody in my class tried really hard to learn English, and me as no exception.
+In all my six years middle school life, everybody in my class tried really hard to learn English.
 But I really hated it, English study is so boring

 I think that is because: